Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: System Modeling and Problem Statement

 To address these limitations, we focus on the following problem with explicit constraints guaranteeing robust feasibility and robust stability:

-Compared to problem~\eqref{eq:prob_ori}, we add constraint~\eqref{eq:con_stab} which is sufficient to provide stability guarantees.
-We also require all of the constraints to hold for any $p_\ell\in \mathcal{P}_\ell$ in order to ensure robust feasibility and robust stability in the presence of uncertainty.
-Existing methods for~\eqref{eq:prob_ori} cannot be directly applied to~\eqref{eq:prob1}.
+Compared to problem~\eqref{eq:prob_ori}, we add the sufficient stability condition from~\eqref{eq:con_stab} in order to ensure robust stability.
+We also require all constraints to hold for all $p_\ell\in \mathcal{P}_\ell$ in order to ensure robust feasibility in the presence of uncertainty.
+Note that $V_{\ell}(p_\ell)$ is an implicit variable; with given $V^{\mathrm{ref}}$, $V_{\ell}(p_\ell)$ is a function of $p_\ell$.

-Problem~\eqref{eq:prob1} is intractable in general due to the infinite number of constraints on the decision variables used to ensure robust feasibility and stability.
-This makes~\eqref{eq:prob1} a semi-infinite programming (SIP) problem~ \cite{ben2002robust}.
-Finding a tractable reformulation for the SIP problem \eqref{eq:prob1} is challenging due to non-convexity of the stability condition \eqref{eq:con_stab} and the power flow equations \eqref{eq:pfe_ori}.